Aether-FGFS/Bombable-Objects/README.md

  Installation: Copy AI and Aircraft folder from Bombable-Objects and paste it into your Flightgear installation, under fgdata folder.
 You can add Bombable-Objects to custom folder, and register it in FGFS, but AI must be added into fgdata/AI.
+  Open file Add to fallback_ models.txt and copy models.
+Navigate to fgdata/AI/Aircraft folder, and open file fallback_models.
+  Paste your selection to proper place, save file and you are done.
   AI folder contains AI Scenarios for Bombable-Objects.